 Sexual abuse is devastating to its victims, whether it occurs at the hands of a family member, mentor, teacher, caregiver, or stranger.
 The mental and emotional scars left in the wake of sexual abuse can last a lifetime.

 Our sexual abuse attorneys have extensive experience bringing cases against schools, summer camps, bus companies, colleges, and universities throughout the country.
 We hold authorities and institutions that enable sexual abuse and assault accountable through civil litigation.

 While the legal definition varies by state and type, it is generally understood that sexual abuse involves unwanted sexual contact.
-It not only covers fondling and touching of a sexual nature, but:
+Cases of abuse typically involve inappropriate use of power, and a number of factors can contribute: